intel-mpx/intel-mpx.github.io/pages/microbenchmarks.md

 Intel MPX relies on the operating system to manage special Bounds Tables (BTs) that hold pointer metadata.
 To illustrate the additional overhead of allocating and de-allocating BTs, two microbenchmarks showcase the worst case scenarios.
-The source code for them can be found in the [repository](https://github.com/OleksiiOleksenko/mpx_evaluation/tree/master/src/micro/perf/table_allocation).
+The source code for them [can be found here]({{ site.url }}{{ site.baseurl }}/code/table_allocation.c).

-The first one stores a large set of pointers in such memory locations that each of them will have a separate BT, i.e., this benchmark indirectly creates a huge amount of bounds tables.
+The first microbenchmark stores a large set of pointers in such memory locations that each of them will have a separate BT, i.e., this benchmark indirectly creates a huge amount of bounds tables.
 The second one does the same, but additionally frees all the memory right after it has been assigned, thus triggering BT de-allocation.

 The characteristics of microbenchmarks: